 The best way to monitor the network is to take pulse of everything in real-time.
-That in essence was the message from Arista Networks during their Networking Field Day presentation earlier this month.
+That in essence was the message from Arista Networks during the Networking Field Day earlier this month.

 “When it comes to a problem happening in the network that’s impacting your users, understanding that that’s happening before your user opens the ticket,” can provide significant edge to a company looking to deliver an even experience, said Andre Pech, VP of software.

-CloudVision, Arista’s flagship orchestration and automation solution, helps get a sense of what’s happening in the network as they are happening, he said.
+CloudVision, Arista’s flagship orchestration and automation solution, helps get a sense of what’s happening in the network as they are happening.

 A decade old now, CloudVision seeks to address a persistent problem in networking – broken visibility, and stilted access to network data.

-SNMP tools are an easy pick for polling tasks, which explains their ubiquity in enterprises even today.
-They can poll devices and stream back data points that are helpful for monitoring and management tasks.
-Broad compatibility and low cost on top of that have made it a standard through decades.
+SNMP tools make an easy pick for polling tasks, which explains their ubiquity in enterprises even today, but they have vices.
+On one hand, the tools can poll devices and stream back data points that are helpful for monitoring and management tasks.
+Broad compatibility and low cost on top of that have made them a standard through the decades.

-But SNMP is not “the solution”, argues Peche.
-It struggles to produce in-depth, sub-minute data that is considered a necessity with modern network monitoring.
-SNMP’s infrequent polling, limited scope and low data granularity are an obstacle course for network operators, often leading to incorrect and unreliable readings.
+But SNMP struggles to produce in-depth, sub-minute data that is considered a necessity with modern network monitoring.
+SNMP’s infrequent polling, limited scope and low data granularity pose an obstacle course for network operators, often leading them to incorrect and unreliable readings.

 “And when you don’t have access to the data, you turn to the CLI (command line interface)”, reminded Peche, which is often intimidating for non-technical people.